 If you're here, you probably don't need to be convinced of the reasons why a sustainable website is important.
 So, this resource is here to explain how you can create a sustainable website.

-In this series of articles, we delve into how your website's design, code, hosting, and the content you add to it (blog post coming soon!) can add unnecessarily to its energy consumption – and what can be done to save energy.
+In this series of articles, we delve into how your website's design, code, hosting, and the content you add to it can add (often unnecessarily) to its energy consumption – and what you can do to save energy.

-1. Choose to work with sustainable suppliers – for example, your web agency 😉
+1. Choose to work with environmentally responsible suppliers – for example, your web agency 😉

-Every Supercool website project has a personalised 'Decarbonisation Strategy' so our clients can be sure that the creation of their website has no negative environmental impact.
+Every Supercool website project has a personalised 'Decarbonisation Strategy' so our clients can be sure that the creation of their website is creating as little negative impact as possible.
+(Primarily by using carbon reduction strategies, with the rest off-set with tree planting/conservation).

 A sustainable supplier not only says they care about the environment but takes action – with their product or service, and their business processes – to be part of a more sustainable future.